greghart/powerputtygo/sqlp/README.md

 to be a problem, but for more advanced queries with tens of fields or arguments, refactoring becomes error prone and manual.

+powerputty provides the `queryp` package to help coordinate query readability and maintainablity.

 ### Keep the ingredients simple

-Taking inspiration from sqlc, we're not trying to write a non SQL DSL for making queries.
+Taking inspiration from sqlc, we're not trying to write a new SQL DSL for making queries.
 Even sqlc introduces its' own DSL for macros, like conditional filtering.

 We're also not introducing any code gen.